temban/Affinity_Square_Technical_challenge/README.md

     build.bat
     NB:
     1- I used .bat because I am on Windows
-    2- Run your cmd as administrator borfor installing packages and make sure you pip version is upto date
+    2- Run your cmd as administrator borfor installing packages and make sure your pip version is upto date
     ```

 3. **Open the Frontend:**